Join Us in Celebrating Education

 Eligibility & Criteria

-Traditional: A current high school student graduating in 2025.
+Traditional Applicants: A current high school student graduating in 2026.

-Awardees cannot be a recipient of more than one scholarship from the Blaze Credit Union Foundation during the same school year.
+Awardees may not receive more than one scholarship from Blaze Credit Union Foundation during the same school year.

 Scholarships will be paid out directly to the student’s school, and can be used for payment of tuition, books, and fees.